kaizoku-ouu/Categorical-variable-exploration/what why where when.md

 **Examples:** Number of children in a family, Number of cars in a parking lot.

 # Why do we need Categorization Variable Exploration

+Exploring variables is a crucial first step in data analysis and machine learning.
+It involves examining your data closely to understand its characteristics and relationships, helping you make better decisions later on.

 Categorization variable exploration is essential for several reasons:

 - Data Understanding: Helps in understanding the distribution and frequency of categories.